Part two on easy tips for early childhood educators to communicate with parents

 Communication between an early childhood care provider and parents is an important part of a high-quality early childhood program.
 In the Early Childhood Standards of Quality for Infant and Toddler Programs from the Michigan Department of Education one of the program standards is that “the program maintains ongoing partnerships with families to support families’ continued engagement with and participation in their children’s development and care.”

-Here are some easy tips that you can use to help communicate with your parents:
+Michigan State University Extension recommends these easy tips that you can use to help communicate with your parents:

 - Daily progress reports.
 The primary purpose is to let parents know how their child is doing each day or week.
 Reports can be formal or informal and can be done at pick-up or drop-off the next day.
 Remember to report the positive things just as much as the negative.